b---c/Jose4jBioPromptExample/README.md

 # jose4j BiometricPrompt AndroidKeyStore Example App

 A very simple Android project that shows how to use jose4j with Android keystore system keys that require user biometric authentication for use.
+This could be used, for example, to require that the user present a biometric each time a particular key is used to sign a JWT.

 `MainActivity` is where the magic happens, so look there to see the actual workings.
 But basically, after setting the private key on the JWS or JWE object, calling the [prepareSigningPrimitive](https://www.javadoc.io/static/org.bitbucket.b_c/jose4j/0.7.3/org/jose4j/jws/JsonWebSignature.html#prepareSigningPrimitive())